 Federal data shows that a deadly drunk driving accidents occurs about every 48 minutes in the United States.
 In addition, drivers in fatal accidents over the legal limit are 8 times more likely to have a previous DUI offense than drivers without any alcohol detected at the time of the crash.

 The DADSS technology is expected to consume about $10 million in development costs and take approximately 5 years to fine tune and complete.
 The next phase will be practical demonstrations of the touch-based and breath-based technologies.

 “The technology we are seeing here today could quite simply signal a new frontier in the fight against drunk driving,” said NHTSA Administrator Strickland.
 “Whatever the future holds for these advanced drunk driving prevention technologies, one thing remains clear; no technology can, or should, ever replace a driver’s personal responsibility not to drive drunk.”

-If you or someone you love has been injured in a Maine car accident involving a drunk driver, contact Peter Thompson & Associates for a free and confidential appointment to discuss your rights.
+If you or someone you love has been injured in a Maine car accident involving a drunk driver, contact Peter Thompson & Associates for a confidential appointment to discuss your rights.
 Call 1-800-804-2004 to reach an attorney in our Portland or Bangor offices today.